thedarkwriter/courseware-lms-content/video/package_file_service_LVM.md

 To give an example to work with, I've created a simple Ruby application called Pasture.
-Pasture provides cowsay's functionality over RESTful API so that my cows can be accessible over HTTP — we might call this cowsay as a service (CaaS).
-Look for a link below this video to Pasture's source code.
-This Pasture application may be whimsical, but its simplicity allows me to focus on Puppet itself without taking detours to cover the features and caveats of a more complex application.
+Pasture provides cowsay's functionality over RESTful API so that my cows can be accessible over HTTP — we might call this a cowsay as a service application.
+If you're interested, look for a link below this video to
+Pasture's source code.
+This Pasture application may seem a bit whimsical, but its simplicity lets me to focus on Puppet itself without taking detours to cover the features and caveats of a more complex application.

-Just like the cowsay command line tool, I'll use a `package` resource with the `gem` provider to install Pasture.
+Just like I did in the last video for the cowsay command line tool, I'll use a `package` resource with the `gem` provider to install Pasture.

 Next, because Pasture reads from a configuration file, I'm going to use a